ankitrajput0096/Spring-Boot-AWS-RDS/README.md

 docker-compose up
 ```

-Run the application from the `Application.java` main method directly,
+Or Run the application from the `Application.java` main method directly,
-or from a command line:
+Or from a command line:
 ```
 mvn spring-boot:run
 ```

-Keep docker running in a separate terminal tab, create another tab to run the application.

 Your server should be now running on http://localhost:8090

-## Alternate way to start this application
-1. Clone this repository
-2. Bring up the application by just using docker-compose
-    ```
-    sudo docker-compose -f my-docker-compose.yml up
-    ```
-    Your server should be now running on http://localhost:8090
-3. Bring down the application
-    ```
-    sudo docker-compose -f my-docker-compose.yml down
-    ```
-## Get an access to all exposed API's with Postman
+## Get access to all exposed API's with Postman

 1. Install Postman (https://www.getpostman.com)
-2. Import Postman collection from the `Dockerized_SpringBoot_PostgreSQL.postman_collection.json` file
+2. Import Postman collection from the `SpringBoot_PostgreSQL_AWS_RDS.postman_collection.json` file
 3. Enjoy !!

 ## Built With